senocular/senocular.github.com/articles/js_pitfalls_of_proxy.md

 class MyClass {
   #privateValue = 1;
   getPrivateValue() {
-    this.anotherMethod(); // does not get trapped by proxy return this.#privateValue;
+    this.anotherMethod(); // with workaround, does not get trapped by proxy return this.#privateValue;
   }
   anotherMethod() {/* ... */}